mulesoft-catalyst/cicd-gocd-example/README.md

 				- mvn-deploy for Job Name
 				- Task Type "More"
 				- On Lookup Commands enter Shell and select shell script
-				- the command will be /bin/sh and the argument will be deployment.sh (this shellscrit will be provided by the application)
+				- the command will be /bin/sh and the argument will be deployment.sh (this shellscript will be provided by the application)
 				- Click Save
 		- Click on the deloy-and-test stage
 			- Go to "Jobs"